 (Rule 44.5 sets out how the Court decides the amount of costs payable under a contract.)

 CPR 44.3 (5) refers to factors that should be considered when assessing if costs are proportionate.
-This part of the CPR is often referred to in the paying parties’ Points of Dispute and the receiving parties replies to the Points of Dispute as a test of proportionality for the costs incurred.
+This part of the CPR is often referred to in the paying parties’ Points of Dispute and the receiving parties Replies to the Points of Dispute as a test of proportionality for the costs incurred.
 These are also factors taken into account at the point of Costs Budgeting.

 (a) the sums in issue in the proceedings;

 (b) the value of any non-monetary relief in issue in the proceedings;